Kendal: Transport

 Early travellers to Kendal complained of eight miles of "nothing but a confused mixture of Rockes and Boggs."
 Riding horseback was the fastest form of travel, as the road was "no better than the roughest fell tracks on high ground and spongy, miry tracks in the vallies."

 It became clear it was unjust and beyond the power of a thinly scattered rural population to maintain a road used for through traffic.
 "Whereas the road is very ruinous, and some parts thereof almost impassable and could not, by the ordinary course appointed by the Laws then in being for repairing the highways, be amended and kept in good repair, unless some further provision was made."
 In 1703, by Order of the Quarter Sessions of the Barony of Kendall, the surveyors of highways were to make the roads good and sufficient for the passage of coaches, carts and carriages.
 In 1753 the Keighley and Kendal Turnpike brought a stage coach service from Yorkshire as far as Kendal.

 Mint cake

 Kendal is known for Kendal mint cake, a glucose-based confectionery reputedly discovered accidentally by Joseph Wiper during a search for a clear glacier mint.

 Used on numerous expeditions to mountaintops (including Mount Everest and K2) and both poles of the Earth, its popularity is mainly due to the very astute decision of the original manufacturer's great-nephew to market it as an energy food and supply it to Ernest Shackleton's 1914–1917 Trans-Antarctic Expedition.

-By the time the business was sold to a competitor, Romney's, in 1987 there were several rival mint-cake producers, some still in business.
+By the time the business was sold to a competitor, Romney's, in 1987, there were several rival mint-cake producers; some of these businesses are still in business.